Live From Los Angeles 2019

 back

-that drives them on
+that drives them all

 and raises again.

-as a deluge than a drought
+as a deluge than a drought,

 as a giant mushroom cloud